Dungeons & Dragons: Honor Among Thieves: Plot

-After forcing Edgin to swear to distribute any gained bounty to the people, Xenk guides the group through the Underdark to retrieve the Helm.
+After forcing Ed to swear to distribute any gained bounty to the people, Xenk guides the group through the Underdark to retrieve the Helm.
 With the help of a teleportation staff obtained from Holga's halfling ex-husband, they find the relic but are attacked by Thayan assassins sent by Sofina.
 Xenk fights them off and helps the group escape from the obese red dragon Themberchaud before departing.

 Simon has trouble mastering the Helm's power, so they decide to use the staff to enter the vault during the games.
-Simon and Holga infiltrate the vault but find the room empty except for a magical trap.
-Sofina, disguised as Kira, subdues Edgin.
+After finally attuning to the helm by overcoming his self-esteem issues, Simon dispels the magical seal on the vault.
+He and Holga enter the vault, but find the room empty except for a magical trap.
+Sofina, disguised as Kira, subdues Ed.
 The group is captured and forced to participate in the games, but escapes the stadium.
 Doric discovers Forge has loaded the treasure onto a boat and is preparing to flee.
 The group steals the boat for themselves and rescues Kira from Forge.

 As they escape, the group realize Sofina organized the games to draw a massive crowd and turn them into an undead army using the curse that destroyed Thay.
 The group returns, transporting Forge's stolen riches out of the boat with the teleportation staff and spreading them across the city by hot-air balloon, drawing people out of the stadium before Sofina's spell takes effect.

 Enraged at her failure, Sofina attacks the group.
-Simon nullifies her time-stop spell, allowing Kira to use the invisibility pendant Edgin and Holga gave her as a child to place an anti-magic bracelet on Sofina.
+Simon nullifies her time-stop spell, allowing Kira to use the invisibility pendant Ed and Holga gave her as a child to place an anti-magic bracelet on Sofina.
 Although the group manages to incapacitate Sofina, Holga is fatally injured.
-Edgin uses the tablet to bring her back to life, realizing he wanted to bring back his wife only for his own sake, while Holga had become a true part of their family.
+Ed uses the tablet to bring her back to life, realizing he wanted to bring back his wife only for his own sake, while Holga had become a true part of their family.
 Doric expresses being open to a relationship with Simon.

 Restored, the old Lord of Neverwinter declares the team heroes of the realm.
-Xenk sends Forge to Revel's End, where he fails to escape as Edgin and Holga did when his pardon is denied.
+Xenk sends Forge to Revel's End, where he fails to escape as Ed and Holga did when his pardon is denied.